GGN-2015/BLPLab/ch2-dialog/README.md

 1. use `source` or `.` command to include `my_dialog.sh`
 into `foo.sh`
-2. call the function you want and redirect stderr into a tmpfile
+2. call the function you want and redirect stderr into a temporary file
 3. get the return value of the function
 4. judge according to the content of tmpfile and the return value